jj-zhu/jadagger/README.md

 DAgger is a reinforcement learning (imitation learning, to be exact) algorithm that uses data aggregation techniques to address the states distribution mismatch problem.
 The detailed algorithm is described in the [paper](https://arxiv.org/abs/1011.0686).

 This is my implementation of the DAgger.
-The code is based on the starter code and olicy function generously provided by the [Berkeley CS294 course](https://github.com/berkeleydeeprlcourse/homework).
+The code is based on the starter code and policy function generously provided by the [Berkeley CS294 course](https://github.com/berkeleydeeprlcourse/homework).

 In the Humanoid experiment, the goal is to train the humanoid to walk fast forward without falling.
 Below is the humanoid trained using DAgger.